Recreating an instance from volume

 Note

-The new instance will have a new IP address, you need to update any internal DNS or configuration where this address might be referenced.
+The new instance will have a new IP address, you need to update any internal DNS or configuration where this you might reference this address.

-• Shutdown the instance, perferably by logging into the instance and doing a clean shutdown from the operating system.
+• Shutdown the instance, preferably by logging into the instance and doing a clean shutdown from the operating system.

-• Create a snapshot of the volume the instance is booted from (also called root volume).
+• Create a snapshot of the volume the instance boots from (also called root volume).

 • Create a new volume from the snapshot.